mikepfrank/dynamic/README.md

 ## 1. Purpose

-Dynamic is a framework for simulating simple models of (nonlinear, generally chaotic) dynamical systems, for the purpose of investigating to what extent such models can be used as the foundation for new computational paradigms.
+Dynamic is a framework for simulating simple models of (conservative, nonlinear, generally chaotic) dynamical systems, for the purpose of investigating to what extent such models can be used as the foundation for new computational paradigms.

 ## 2. Approach